cisagov/prescup-challenges/pc4/team/round3-a-round-orange/solution/README.md

 ![img-24](./img/img-24.png)

-8. Now, the first question of this challenge is to figure out the hostname of the hidden smugglers' system.
+8. Question 1 asks for the hostname of the smugglers' hidden system.
 Let's create a payload to get the hostname of this system.

 ```
 <?xml version="1.0" encoding="ISO-8859-1"?>